acheesylion/koch-fractal-generation-mathIA-2021/README.md

 # Background
-The following Python file is an aid in my research paper, "Investigating how to generate a Koch snowflake fractal, and how this can be used to find a general form of the fractal".
-This was for November 2021 International Baccalaureate Diploma programme, Higher Level Mathematics Internal Assessment.
+The following Python file is an aid in my research paper, "Investigating how to generate a Koch snowflake fractal, and how this can be used to find a general form of the fractal". \
+This was for November 2021 International Baccalaureate Diploma Programme, Higher Level Mathematics Internal Assessment (HL Math AA).

 # kochfractalgeneration.py

-Koch Fractal Generation is a Python file containing the KochFractal Class The purpose of this Class is to the generate general koch fractal.
+Koch Fractal Generation is a Python file containing the KochFractal Class. \
+The purpose of this Class is to the generate general koch fractal. \
-It does so using the Class KochFractal and its different subclasses.
+It does so using the Class KochFractal and its different subclasses. \
 The different SubClasses determine how the new points are generated.

 ## Installation